kunalnaik/kunalnaik.github.io/about.md

 Hey there, my name is Kunal Naik and I'm a third year computer engineering student at the University of California, Santa Barbara.
 Welcome to my corner of the internet!

-I have a growing interest in web development, cloud computing, and the internet of things.
+I have a growing interest in software development, big data, and IoT.
 My hobbies extend to watching football, playing soccer, pc gaming, Game of Thrones, and following hacker news.
 You will likely find a bit of all this on my site!

 I have created this website/blog to document projects I've worked on, share things I find interesting, and provide my two cents on trending topics.
 Thanks for reading!